-We see SEDEX as an important part of our responsible sourcing practices and we are working to ensure that all of our suppliers also register as B members of SEDEX and complete a self-audit questionnaire on the SEDEX database.
-Using this information, we have the ability to identify suppliers from whom we consider that an independent ethical audit report (such as

-SEDEX Members Ethical Trade Audit standard or similar) may be desirable and request its submission for review.
+We see SEDEX as an important part of our responsible sourcing practices and we are working to ensure that all of our suppliers also register as B members of SEDEX and complete a selfaudit questionnaire on the SEDEX database.
+We have the same requirement for our own operations.
+Using this information, we have the ability to identify suppliers from whom we consider that an independent ethical audit report (such as SEDEX Members Ethical Trade Audit standard or similar) may be desirable and request its submission for review.